brtkwr/brtkwr.github.io/content/posts/2017-03-03-how-to-fix-texcount-file-text-was-not-valid-utf8-encoded-warning.md

 ![sublime-regex][sublime-regex]

 Now you can deal with the found characters on a case by case basis.
-There is usually a $$\rm\LaTeX$$ representation of the Unicode characters if you actually need them which you can Google for yourself.
+There is usually a $\rm\LaTeX$ representation of the Unicode characters if you actually need them which you can Google for yourself.

 [sublimetext]:http://sublimetext.com
-[sublime-regex]:{{ site.url }}/images/sublime-regex.png
+[sublime-regex]:/images/sublime-regex.png